rmwferguson/CV/CV.md

 * Standing up for science media workshop, (Sense about Science, 2011)
 * Introduction to BioLinux (Essex, December 2013)
 * Analytical chemistry for researchers (Canﬁeld University, November 2010)

-* Recruitment and Secelction (University of Essex, 2019)

 ## Conferences